wrk-flow/php-get-typed-value/docs/src/content/docs/guides/validation.md

 ## Notes

 - Rules code was extracted from [laurynasgadl/php-validator](https://github.com/laurynasgadl/php-validator) and PHPStan 8 ready.
-First I wanted to re-use existing package but did not find.
+First, I wanted to re-use the existing package but did not find it reusable.
 - I'm thinking of that I will move rules to its own package for more reusability.